Need help with your Discussion

 Where did the healthcare organizations fail?
 Is there an ethical failure in such actions?

-The healthcare organization failed to ensure that the checks and balances put in place were actually implemented.
+The healthcare organization failed to ensure that the checks and balances put in place were implemented.
 It is one thing to have hospital procedures and policies and another to implement them.
-So while the Cedars Sinai hospital has the policies in place, they failed repeatedly, eight times to be exact, to ensure that the policies were followed to the letter.
+So while Cedars Sinai Hospital has the policies in place, they failed repeatedly, eight times to be exact, to ensure that the procedures were followed to the letter.
 There is an ethical failure in this case because the hospital is mandated to take care of the twins at the NICU, yet the caregivers were negligent, and their actions led to malpractice (Oyebode, 2013).
 The lives of the twins are on the line because of the negligence of the hospital staff.

 References